tBlabs/CV/README.md

 *Specialized in web technologies, based on `.NET Core` and `Typescript`.
 For private projects mainly using `Node` and `C`.
-Working for 8 companies so far, including banking, security systems, spy gadgets and medical equipment.
+Working for 8 companies so far, including banking, security systems, spy gadgets, and medical equipment.
 Oriented at good design patterns and Test Driven Development.
 Electronic and embedded lover since childhood.*